Generic Solutions of Equations Involving the Modular $j$-function: Existential Closedness and the Zilber--Pink Conjecture

+Since every special point can be obtained as the solutions of $\Phi_N(X,X)=0$ for some $N\in\mathbb{N}$, the condition $Y_{i} = \tau$ in the previous definition follows from the condition $\Phi_{N}(Y_{i},Y_{k}) = 0$ by choosing $i=k$, but we have opted for this presentation as it makes it easy to compare it with the definition of weakly special variety in the following paragraph.

-A subvariety of $\mathrm{Y}(1)^{n}$ is called \emph{weakly special} if it is an irreducible component of an algebraic set defined by equations of the form $\Phi_{N}(Y_{i},Y_{k}) = 0$ and $Y_{\ell} = d$, for some constant $d\in \mathbb{C}$.
-Observe that a weakly special subvariety is special if and only if it contains a special point.
+A subvariety of $\mathrm{Y}(1)^{n}$ is called \emph{weakly special} if it is an irreducible component of an algebraic set defined by equations of the following forms: \begin{enumerate}[(i)] \item $\Phi_{N}(Y_{i},Y_{k}) = 0$, for some $N\in\mathbb{N}$, \item $Y_{\ell} = d$, for some constant $d\in \mathbb{C}$. \end{enumerate} As it turns out, every special variety has a Zariski dense set of special points (see e.g.~\cite[1.4 Aside]{pila:andre-oort}), and so a weakly special subvariety is special if and only if it contains a special point.

 If $S$ is a special subvariety of $\mathrm{Y}(1)^{n}$, then a \emph{(weakly) special subvariety of $S$} is a (weakly) special subvariety of $\mathrm{Y}(1)^{n}$ that is contained in $S$.